Updated · Feb 11, 2024

 SEO statistics indicate that searches drive up to 300% more traffic to content sites than social media, once again showing the importance of optimizing your content for searches.

-After they’ve scrolled past the ads, 60% of those searching for something online will click on one of the top three results.
+After they’ve scrolled past the ads, most of those searching for something online will click on one of the top three results.
 Having your page shown in one of those spots isn’t necessary, but it definitely helps with traffic to your website.

 Internet search statistics can sometimes demonstrate just how inefficient we are at googling.